How to hire an independent contractor: 7 steps to stay compliant and save time

 There are many freelancer platforms, but not all are created equal.
 Some don’t provide legal support or formal agreements.
 Others require the contractor to run a business or issue their own invoices.

-You can search by hashtag, filter by skill, and get matched with verified professionals.
-Or post your own job offer – and let freelancers apply directly to you.
-It’s fast, easy, and fully compliant.
+On the Useme Jobs platform, you can efficiently search for freelancers by hashtag, filter by specific skills, and get matched with verified professionals.
+Alternatively, you can post your own job offer and allow qualified freelancers to apply directly.
+The entire hiring process is fast, easy, and fully compliant with legal requirements.

-Once you find the right match, define clear expectations:
+Once you find the right freelance match, it’s crucial to define clear expectations for a successful project collaboration.
+This includes:

-• and who covers business aspects like software licenses or materials.
+• And responsibility for business expenses such as software licenses or materials.

 Set up onboarding and payments